pCloud Review

 Additional security features include the ability to enable multi-factor authentication (2FA) on the pCloud account itself plus the use of TLS/SSL secure data transfer channels to help ensure the maximum privacy and security of the account itself as well as any data been transferred to or from it.

 Finally, one other important (but often unappreciated) security feature employed by pCloud is the ability to make use of historic versioning for all files stored upon the cloud service.
-This is important as, in the case of any potential malware or ransomware attacks which might otherwise affect or damage files, version history can assist in undoing such damage by allowing previous version of said files to be recovered in place of the compromised versions.
+This is important as, in the case of any potential malware or ransomware attacks which might damage files, version history can assist in undoing such damage by allowing previous version of said files to be recovered.

 NB – For more information on how file version history can help secure a device against potential malware and ransomware attacks, be sure to check out our guide to how backup software can help protect against ransomware!